syncfusion-content/js-api-docs/api/js/ejRecurrenceEditor.md

 {% endhighlight %}

 > To set any culture for Recurrence Editor, refer to the required minified globalize files of the specific culture.
 For example, to use fr-FR culture in Recurrence Editor, refer to the **globalize.culture.fr-FR.min.js** script file.
 Also define the locale words of that specific culture properly.
-For example, define the locale words for fr-FR culture in a variable ej.RecurrenceEditor.Locale[“fr-FR”] = { }; under script section.
+For example, define the locale words for fr-FR culture in a variable ej.RecurrenceEditor.Locale["fr-FR"] = { }; under script section.

 ### dateFormat `string`
 {:#members:dateformat}